Melting point

 Melting point analysis is used in many fields:

-- Food industry and nutrition : quality control of fatty substances (butters, oils, margarines), monitoring of crystallization and detection of adulterations.
+- Agri-food and nutrition : quality control of fats (butters, oils, margarines), monitoring of crystallization and detection of adulteration.

-- Cosmetics : formulation of balms, lipsticks, creams or waxes, the texture and stability of which depend on the thermal behavior of the ingredients.
+- Cosmetics : formulation of balms, lipsticks, creams or waxes, whose texture and stability depend on the thermal behavior of the ingredients.

-- Nutraceuticals and animal health : verification of the stability of plant extracts or active ingredients sensitive to heat.
+- Nutraceuticals and animal health : verification of the stability of heat-sensitive plant extracts or active ingredients.

 - Materials and polymers : evaluation of the purity and crystallinity of thermoplastic resins, films and composites.